Lufthavnen station

 Trains approach the station by a bridge over the Øresund Motorway (E20).
 The platform area is constructed above the tracks of the Øresund Line adjoining a multi-storey car park.
 The station connects to the airport at the north end of Terminal 3 on level 2.

-Intercity trains operate out of the Copenhagen Airport, Kastrup Station which is located beneath the airport terminal building, around 200 m from the Lufthavnen Station.
+Intercity and regional trains operate out of the mainline Copenhagen Airport railway station which is located beneath the airport terminal building, around 200 m from the Lufthavnen Station.